 The NABC formula contains 4 powerful quaternaries, detergents, and a solvent.
 A proven one-step cleaner disinfectant, NABC is an excellent disinfectant cleaner for use on all hard, nonporous surfaces.
 EPA Reg.
 No. 5741-18.
 EPA Est. No. 5741-OH-1.
 More versatile than most acid-base products, NABC is strong enough to kill bacteria on the inside of toilet bowls and urinals, yet mild enough to use on a daily basis on most other bathroom surfaces, such as the outside of commodes, on ceramic tile, partitions, counters, door knobs, and walls.
-NABC is effective against Antibiotic-Resistant Bacteria...eliminating Methicillin resistant Staphylococcus aureus product is Staphylocidal, Pseudomonicidal and Salmonellacidal, while eliminating dangerous germs commonly found in restrooms.
+NABC is effective against Antibiotic-Resistant Bacteria...eliminating Methicillin resistant Staphylococcus aureus (MRSA) and Vancomycin resistant Enterococcus faecalis (VRE).
+The product is Staphylocidal, Pseudomonicidal and Salmonellacidal, while eliminating dangerous germs commonly found in restrooms.
 Virucidal, NABC destroys the pathogenic viruses HIV-1 (AIDS Virus), Herpes simplex Type 2 and Influenza A2/Hong Kong on hard inanimate nonporous surfaces.